The most popular superstitions and lucky charms in the UK

 Superstitions and lucky charms

 We need things, to make us feel relaxed and more at ease.
 Perhaps this is why almost all people love to believe one or two of their favorite things or specific things can bring them good luck or at least bring defense against bad luck.
-No matter which culture we talk about people have their lucky charms everywhere.
+No matter which culture we talk about people has their lucky charms everywhere.
 I have already written an article about Japan’s most popular lucky charms.
 I plan to follow it up with blogs discussing lucky charms also in other cultures.

 I will link my upcoming article here about the most popular lucky charms in the UK, due next week.
 One thing is for sure, lucky charms and also cursed things are deeply connected with the world of superstitions in several ways.
-And both connects with mystics and magic in one way or the other.
+And both connect with mystics and magic in one way or the other.

 The most common superstitions in the UK

-Don’t walk under the ladder: this is among the oldest superstitions out there with supposed connections to the Holy Trinity and also with the old time hangings which were quite frequent in Great Britain as well back in the day.
+Don’t walk under the ladder: this is among the oldest superstitions out there with supposed connections to the Holy Trinity and also with the old-time hangings which were quite frequent in Great Britain as well back in the day.
 Walking under the hanging scaffold was deemed to be very unlucky.
 Now, this belief is said to be transferred to ladders.
 It’s one of the strongest superstitions since the middle ages.
 People in the UK would cross the street instead of having to walk under a ladder.

-Broken mirror: equals 7 years of bad luck: another oldtimer according to the explanations old time mirrors were particularly expensive and it took years for ordinary men to work off the price of a mirror.
-According to other notes however, mirrors in Britain are strongly connected with the soul and the underworld.
+Broken mirror: equals 7 years of bad luck: another oldtimer according to the explanations old-time mirrors were particularly expensive and it took years for ordinary men to work off the price of a mirror.
+According to other notes, however, mirrors in Britain are strongly connected with the soul and the underworld.
 Bringing harm to them is to harming one’s appearance and soul and therefore this action brings bad luck.

 Black Cat Crossing: Do not walk where a black cat has crossed your way.
 Black cats have long been associated with black magic, witches if only solely for the fact that we can only barely see them in the dark which makes their appearance somewhat frightening.
 In some places people say, that they have to wait for over an hour to cross where the black cat has crossed or completely change your way, to avoid the curse of bad luck.

 Fingers crossed: On one hand it means wishing good luck for someone ( I’ll keep my fingers crossed for you or simply saying “Fingers crossed”.
-However it also gives one way to get away with a lie.
+However, it also gives one way to get away with a lie.
 People can lie if they secretly cross their fingers in the meantime.
 Don’t ask me why this was born.